College of Liberal Arts and Sciences

 In the College of Liberal Arts and Sciences, students may enroll in either a part-time or full-time program of study, in either day or evening classes.
 During the fall and spring semesters, a minimum full-time program is 12 semester hours, however, 14–16 hours are recommended.
 To ensure adequate progress-to-degree it is recommended that students complete 30 semester hours a year, including the use of summer session as needed.
 A program of 19 semester hours or more must be approved by a student's assigned academic advisor.
 For Summer Session 1 (four-week) and Summer Session 2 (eight-week), UIC considers a total aggregate of 6 semester hours (5 hours for graduate students) as the minimum number necessary to constitute full-time enrollment.
 A program of 13 semester hours or more during the summer session must be approved by a student's assigned academic advisor.
 Semester hour overloads are considered on a case-by-case basis and may be denied.
 Considerations used in the granting of a credit overload include a student's academic history, which may include the following; GPA, number of terms completed at UIC, program, (number of hours and rigor).
 Additionally, the rigor of the current registration will be taken into consideration for overload approval.
 Semester hour overloads will not be considered for students who are on academic probation (term or overall) or for new students in their first term at UIC.
 Students who will not be graduating in the term for which they are requesting an overload must wait until the add/drop period at the beginning of the term in order to request course overload approval.

-Academic Probation and Dismissal Rules
+Academic Notice and Dismissal Rules

 Deficit Points and Academic Recovery

-To better understand probation, dismissal, and academic recovery, it is important to understand deficit points.
+To better understand academic notice, dismissal, and academic recovery, it is important to understand deficit points.
 Students who have earned a UIC total GPA below a 2.00 will have negative deficit points.
 Deficit points are calculated as follows: multiply the number of semester hours for each course taken by the points for the grade received, A=+2, B=+1, C=0, D=-1, F=-2.
 Add the points for each course taken during the semester.
-The total equals the deficit points used to determine probation status and dismissal.
+The total equals the deficit points used to determine academic notice and dismissal.
 For every negative deficit point earned, an equivalent in positive points must be earned to offset the negative, returning the GPA to 2.00, and good academic standing.
 As an example, students with a -14 deficit would need a subsequent semester of 14 semester hours of B grades, with nothing less than a C in order to return to good standing.
 A personalized degree audit found in uAchieve detail academic deficit, semester, and total GPAs.

 Dismissal Rules